huayuenh/secure-kube-toolchain/README.md

 ### <a id="taas-ciso-registration"></a>TaaS and CISO Registration
-There are a couple of steps that need to be done prior to creating this toolchain for the first time.
+There are a couple of steps that need to be taken prior to creating this toolchain for the first time.
-Please see:
+1) Get access to a private worker that can establish a connection with the IBM internal network
+2) A CISO account complete with a signing certificate

+The CISO service is a signing service that can be leveraged for signing images.
+A worker with access to the internal IBM network is required to reach the CISO service.
+Visit the following links for more details.

 * **[CISO Code Signing Service and Key Setup](<https://github.ibm.com/one-pipeline/compliance-ci-toolchain/blob/master/docs/ciso-setup.md>)**